lindahu123/data-science-S2023/challenges/c08-structures-assignment.md

   - the mean strength of the material is approximately 39,750 PSI
 - To what extent can you tell what shape the distribution of the data has?
-  - From this limited bin size/sample size, it appears to follow a normal distribution
+  - From this limited sample size, there is not enough of a pattern to determine whether this data follows a normal distribution.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - The observed variability is real differences in the aluminum